mtzgroup/bigchem/README.md

   docker compose -f docker-compose.yaml -f docker/docker-compose.terachem.yaml up -d --build
   ```

 This will run TeraChem in unlicensed mode.
-If you'd like to use a license uncomment the `${TERACHEM_LICENSE_PATH}:/terachem/license.key` line in `docker/docker-compose.terachem.yaml` and add `TERACHEM_LICENSE_PATH=/path/to/your/license.key` using the path on your local machine containing the license.
+If you'd like to use a license uncomment the `${TERACHEM_LICENSE_PATH}:/terachem/license.key` line in `docker/docker-compose.terachem.yaml` and add `TERACHEM_LICENSE_PATH=/path/to/your/license.key` to a `.env` file in the root of the project using the path on your local machine containing the license.

 - Send work to TeraChem by modifying any of the `examples` scripts to use `terachem_fe` instead of `psi4`.
 - Run the `examples/terachem.py` script to see how to request files back from TeraChem